 There are two main types of hot wallets: online wallets and software wallets.

 Online wallets are generally bad for the storage of cryptocurrencies.
-However, they do serve a purpose.
-Online wallets are usually found at exchanges or other online services that use cryptocurrencies.
-You can deposit money at a hot wallet to use the service linked to it.
+That said, these wallets are usually found at exchanges or other online services that use cryptocurrencies.
+You can deposit money to a hot wallet to use the service linked to it.
 You absolutely shouldn’t try to store cryptocurrency for any long periods of time on a hot wallet.

 For example, if you had crypto stored on the Bittrex Exchange and tomorrow Bittrex disappeared, would you still be able to access your crypto?
 Probably not…